 I would concentrate on description of IrfanView today.
 For the moment, it is one of the most popular image viewers with a plenty of options.
 Yesterday, I looked at Cnet.com downloads, IrfanView has over 57,922,500 total downloads.
 I would call it a perfect score for a free image viewer.

 - Formats.
 Oooompf, I yielded when I got to 55 and there were many lines left.
-And I even failed to get to the end of the list with graphic formats.
+And I even failed to get to the end of the list with graphic formats, including RAW files and other large-scale HD files.
 Audio and video files are also supported.

 - Interface.
 When I first opened IrfanView I saw a black window and I was somehow impressed by this fact.
 I would call it a minimalistic design but nice.

 - Tool set.
 An exhaustive set of features to edit the images.
-You can rotate, crop, change colors, apply filters and effects.
+You can rotate, crop, change colors, check EXIF data, apply filters and effects.
 In brief, you can use the tools in such a way that the output image would hardly resemble the input file.

 - Price.
 It is free.
 To some extent.
 But I will give details later.